palantir/gradle-baseline/README.md

 ```

 The configurable fields of the `javaVersions` extension are:
-* `javaCompiler`: (required) The version of the Java compiler used.
+* `javaCompiler`: (optional) The version of the Java compiler used.
+If not set, the appropriate `target` will be used.
 The `--release`, `--target` and `--source` compiler args are used to enable compiling code at a lower target than the compiler used.
 However, if `baseline-module-jvm-args`/`moduleJvmArgs` are used, `--release` will not be set as it is not compatible with exporting/opening system modules, meaning compilation will not fail if JDK APIs are used which are higher than the requested target.
 * `libraryTarget`: (required) The Java version targeted for compilation of libraries that are published.
 * `distributionTarget`: (optional) The Java version targeted for compilation of code used within distributions, but not published externally.
 Defaults to the `libraryTarget` version.
 * `runtime`: (optional) Runtime Java version for testing and packaging distributions.
 Defaults to the `distributionTarget` version.